Turn a new Ikea storage shelf into a rustic farmhouse beauty!

 It’s been quite the week in in regards to the guest bedroom project.
-But I made some exceptional headway which I’d like to share!
+But I made some exceptional headway in regards to an Ikea storage shelf idea I had…

 With the spontaneous arrival of that decadent antique bed, I never did tell you about finishing all the room moulding!